a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 _______________________________________________________ summary _______________________________________________________
   py37: commands succeeded
   congratulations :)</span></code></pre>

-I highlighted the results from the two test cases we just created in the test results reported above.

 <span class="bold-italics teal">Please do not assume that these test cases are sufficient for the create widget operation, there are many requirements that have not been verified by the test cases I provided.
 You absolutely must attempt to identify these gaps and create all necessary test cases.</span>